aws-samples/lucky-money-ar-workshop/content/1.Introduction/Cloud9.md

 {{% /notice  %}}

 ## Create IDE environment
-1. From the AWS Console, ensure you are using the us-west-2 (Oregon) region, and then select Cloud9 under Services.
+1. From the AWS Console, ensure you are using  **us-west-2 (Oregon)** region, and then select Cloud9 under Services.
 ![](/image/select_cloud9.png)

 2. Create an IDE environment.
 Suggest you to select **m5.large** instance type for this workshop.
 After that, click Open IDE.